 Explore Old Town and Diocletian’s Palace

-If you’re weary of Roman sites that are nothing more than pillars whose main structures toppled centuries ago, you’re in luck.
-Entering into Old Town and Diocletian’s Palace in Split is truly like stepping into a fantasy world.
+Weary of Roman sites that are nothing more than pillars of main structures toppled centuries ago?
+You’re in luck.
+Entering into Old Town and Diocletian’s Palace in Split is like stepping into a fantasy world.
 No stretch of the imagination is needed to envision its grandeur; it’s still there.

 Hemmed into the remains of Diocletian’s Palace, Split’s Old Town is unlike any other in Europe.
-Marbled streets criss-cross the old town. weaving through ancient buildings that’ve found new life as bars, restaurants, shops, and guesthouses.
-Wandering around aimlessly, leisurely stopping for a bite or drink, is one of the best things to do in Split.
+Marbled streets crisscross the ancient center.
+They weave through ancient buildings that’ve found new life as bars, cafes, restaurants, shops, and guesthouses.
+Wandering around aimlessly, stopping for a bite or drink, is one of Split’s simplest pleasures.

-Most impressive in Old Town is Peristil Square (Peristylium), the heart of Diocletian’s Palace.
-The Roman architecture here is among the best preserved in the world, instantly transporting you back to ancient times (if you can ignore the horde of tourists).
-Also on the square is the magnificent Cathedral of Saint Domnius rooted as far back as the 7th century.
+Also on the square is the magnificent Cathedral of Saint Domnius, rooted as far back as the 7th century.
 Head up the cathedral’s famous (and picturesque) bell tower for sweeping views over Split.

 Cool down in the Adriatic Sea

-Even better (and quieter) are the beaches around Marjan Hill, especially Kasjuni Beach and Bene Beach.
-Expect about a 40- to 50-minute walk to get to either from Diocletian’s Palace.
+Even better (and quieter) are the beaches around Marjan Hill.
+Kasjuni Beach and Bene Beach are especially worthwhile.
+Expect about a 40- to 50-minute walk to get to either from central Split.

 Hop on a day trip to Trogir